Skip to main content

 • Client Secret (any string you choose, must be base-64 encoded)

 Important: Both API Key and Client Secret are user-generated values (not obtained from Genesys Cloud).
-You create these values yourself.
+If you don’t provide them, they will be automatically generated for you and displayed in the command output.If you choose to create your own credentials, you create these values yourself.
 The same values must be configured in both:

 1. Your ADK phone configuration